EnduranceCode/android-playground/README.md

 ## Project Overview

-The goal is to make an app that connects to the Internet to provide news articles on a chosen topic.
+The goal is to provide a way for users to adjust preferences in app developed in [Project 6](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/project6) and remember which preferences they've chosen previously.

 ### Attributions

 The logos used in the app were downloaded from